KxSystems/pyq/doc/manual/pyq.rst

 k('0 1 1 2 3 5 8 13 21 34 55')

-and the ratios of consecutive Fibonacci numbers form the sequence of Golden Ratio convergents that we've seen before:
+and the ratios of consecutive Fibonacci numbers form the sequence of Golden Ratio convergents that we have seen before:

 >>> q.ratios(_)
 k('0 0w 1 2 1.5 1.666667 1.6 1.625 1.615385 1.619048 1.617647')